mohini-sri90/docs/docs/cep_workbench.md

 # Introduction

 CEP Workbench is a [DataTorrent RTS Service](services/#overview) that is a customized Drools Workbench implementation.
-The service provides you with the capability to change the application functionality, using drools-based rules.
+The service provides you with the capability to change the functionality of CEP applications using drools-based rules.

 The CEP Workbench service is pre-packaged with applications like Omni-channel Fraud Prevention and Account Takeover Prevention.
-Using this service, you can configure customized rules for an application in DT RTS.
-From the DT RTS console, you can access CEP Workbench service, create the customized rules, and then apply these rules to the application configuration before you launch the application.
+From the DT RTS console, you can access CEP Workbench service, create the customized rules, and then apply these rules to the application configuration to change the application behavior.

 # Pre-requisites

-Install Docker (Version 1.9.1 or greater).
-You can install Docker during or after RTS installation and specify the docker host in the installation wizard.
+Install Docker (Version 1.9.1 or greater) and provide the docker host setting by running the installation wizard in cases where Docker is installed on a machine other than the Gateway.
 For more details, please refer to [Docker Configuration](services/#configuring-docker)

 # Accessing CEP Workbench